Issue: Requirements to Setup AD SSO with Securly

 " Set-ExecutionPolicy Unrestricted "

 to achieve this.
-Then run the "setup.ps1"
+Then run the "setup.ps1" from the correct folder matching your OS.

 The script will install IIS, Enable Windows Authentication & set permissions.